JacobPrivitt/login-log-openpy/README.md

 Then finally the program opens python in your terminal.
 Because you should use python.

-I am using this software to practice penatration testing on VM's by breaking into a host, finding this software, cracking the hash, and getting you use the amazing languge that is python.
+I am using this software to practice penatration testing on VM's by breaking into a host, finding this software, cracking the hash, and getting you use the amazing language that is python.

 Thank you for coming to my Ted Talk.